 Jessica's areas of interest include most areas of romance, women's fiction, and romantic suspense.
 She's particularly eager to grow her nonfiction list.
 You can find more specifics about what she's looking for on our Submissions page.

 See below for some of the titles available from Jessica's talented team of writers.
 You can also look at Publishers Marketplace for more information on recent deals.

 Becoming a literary agent was fitting for the girl who, as a small child, begged her dad to buy her a book simply because "it has a hard cover."
 Growing up, she had a hard time finding YA books outside of Christopher Pike and R. L. Stine, and instead tackled Tom Clancy or her mom's romance novels.
 Though her career path zigzagged a bit—she attended college as a music major, earned a JD from Pace Law School, then worked various jobs throughout the publishing industry—Moe was thrilled to join the BookEnds team in May of 2015 as a literary agent.

-A Pennsylvania native, she is mum of a rambunctious corgi who is a master at stealing treats.
+A Pennsylvania native, she is mum of a rambunctious corgi who is a master at stealing treats and running agility courses.
 When not reading, Moe can most often be found in a pit orchestra, playing violin for her favorite musicals.
 She is also an avid gamer and always awaiting the next Assassin's Creed or Destiny release.